SolastaMods/SolastaUnfinishedBusiness/Documentation/Feats.md

 # 37. - *Defensive Duelist* © [UB]

-When you are wielding a finesse weapon with which you are proficient and another creature hits you with a melee attack, you can use your reaction to add your proficiency bonus to your AC for that attack, potentially causing the attack to miss you.
+When you are wielding a melee weapon with which you are proficient and another creature hits you with a melee attack, you can use your reaction to add your proficiency bonus to your AC for that attack, potentially causing the attack to miss you.

 # 38. - Devastating Strikes [UB]